 The first three events took place in winter semester 2016/17 in cooperation with the International Scholars & Welcome Office (IScO) and the Anna Lindh Foundation with the following guests:

-- Prof. Dr. Hussein Almohamad, Anthropogeographer from Syria and now working at the Justus-Liebig-University Gießen, talked about the Status Quo and Prospects during the Syrian Conflict.
+- Prof. Dr. Hussein Almohamad, anthropogeographer from Syria now working at the Justus Liebig University Giessen, talked about ‘Foreign Involvement in the Syrian Conflict: Status Quo and Prospects’.

-- Prof. Dr. Hande Birkalan-Gedik, a Turkish Anthropologist, who is working at the Institute of Sociology of Goethe-University Frankfurt, gave a lecture about Human Condition and Refugee Crisis.
+- Prof. Dr. Hande Birkalan-Gedik, a Turkish anthropologist who now is working at the Institute of Sociology of Goethe-University Frankfurt, gave a lecture ‘On Refugee Lives, or A Note on Human Condition’.

 Further lectures of ‘World Science Café’ will follow in summer semester 2017.
 Further information

 On the 25th and 26th of November, the German ALF Network organised a Network Meeting which was hosted by one of its member associations: ‘boat people projekt’.
 Boat people projekt, which is an award winning theatre company with a focus on topics such as displacement and migration, invited the German ALF Head of Network to organise the meeting in their stage area.
 Today, the building where the stage and office of boat people projekt is located is also used as accommodation for refugees, which gave the event a very unique and authentic atmosphere.
 The meeting focused on the following three topics: diaspora, interculturality, and integration.